 Parameters public_id The public ID for the mapping required.

-Returns dict Containing the entity domain, local ID and type.
-If no mapping is found, it returns None.
+- Returns dict Containing the entity domain, local ID and type.
+If no mapping is found, it returns None. - - Parameters local_entity (dict) Containing the entity domain, local ID and type (user or group).

-get_public_id(local_entity)